Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-Eurail passes does not give free travel on metros, cable cars, trolleys, trams or buses in big cities as these are usually run by an urban transit authority.
+Metros, trams or buses in big cities as these are usually run by an urban transit authority;

-Nor on some minor private train operators such as Euskotren narrow-gauge trains in Spain or the Circumvesuviana Naples-Pompeii-Sorrento.
+Some small private local train operators such as Euskotren narrow-gauge trains in Spain (Hendaye to San Sebastian to Bilbao) or the Circumvesuviana railway in Italy (Naples-Pompeii-Sorrento);

-Passes also don't cover a few private operators who now compete with the state-owned national operator on a handful of routes, such as Italo high-speed trains which competes with Italian national operator Trenitalia, or lo-cost Ouigo trains in France or Avlo in Spain as although both are subsidiaries of the national operator, they've been set up as a separate companies.
+A few private inter-city operators who compete with the state-owned national operator on some routes, such as Italo high-speed trains in Italy or Iryo trains in Spain.
+Nor do they cover lo-cost subsidiaries set up by the national operator such as Ouigo in France or Avlo in Spain.
 If in doubt, see my country-by-country guide.

 -

-For example, if you activated a 5-days-in-1-month pass on 10 July, your first day of unlimited travel would be 10 July, you can spend each of the remaining 4 days unlimited travel on any dates you like until 9 August, let's say 12 July, 17 July, 23 July and 2 August.
-Whatever!
+For example, if you activated a 5-days-in-1-month Eurail pass on 10 July, your first day of unlimited travel would be 10 July, you can then spend each of the remaining 4 travel days on any dates you like until 9 August, let's say on the 12 July, 17 July, 2 August and 9 August.
+Or whatever.

 Each pass day is good for as many trains, journeys & kilometres as you can cram in from 00:00 to 23:59.
 In fact, a pass day can cover you beyond midnight if using a sleeper train.